GoodPop

-GoodPop is an American Certified B Corporation and a producer of all natural and organic ice pops, frozen desserts and sparkling juices, headquartered in Austin, Texas.
-The company was founded in 2009 by then University of Texas student Daniel Goetz.
+GoodPop is an American frozen novelty and confectionery company headquartered in Austin, Texas.
+It is a Certified B Corporation.
+The company produces fruit pops, shelf-stable freezer pops, and dairy and non-dairy frozen desserts.
+GoodPop was founded in 2009 by then University of Texas student Daniel Goetz.

 History

 GoodPop was founded out of a desire to provide a healthier and more sustainable alternative to traditional frozen treats.
 GoodPop began selling its products at farmers markets in Austin in 2009.